alexfalkowski/nonnative/README.md

 - NONNATIVE_TIMEOUT - Set this (in seconds, e.g 5) to override what is set in the config.

 ### Processes

+A process is some sort of command that you would run locally.

 Setup it up programmatically: